 The field of neuroscience would tell us that thoughts arise from synaptic connections between nerve cells in the brain.
 These connections involve neurotransmitters being released from one cell and acting on receptors on the adjacent neuron, causing a flow of substances (including ions) in and out of the nerve cell.
 This generates an electrical impulse that travels down the cell, creating an action potential (change in electrical potential) that triggers the release of neurotransmitters.
 This passes the signal on to the next cell.

 The thought vibration argument is that individual thoughts vibrate at a certain frequency and radiate that frequency out into the world.
 This is supposed to then attract both thoughts and things that vibrate at the same frequency.
-Supposedly, positive thoughts vibrate at a high frequency and negative thoughts vibrate at a lower frequency.
-Apparently, we should all be trying to bring ourselves up to a higher frequency.
+Supposedly, positive thoughts vibrate at a high frequency and negative thoughts vibrate at a lower frequency, and we should all be trying to bring ourselves up to a higher frequency.

 The idea that low-frequency vibration is associated with negative thoughts and high frequency is associated with positive thoughts may sound all very reasonable, but it’s also completely made up.
 What’s something that’s relatively low-frequency?
 Harmless AM radio waves.
 Something high frequency?
 Harmful X-rays, or gamma rays from radioactive substances.
 You do not want gamma radiation breaking your DNA.
 Chernobyl has been there and done that, and it wasn’t pretty.

 William Walter Atkinson, the author of Thought Vibration: The Law of Attraction in the Thought World, argues: “That we cannot see, hear, weigh or measure these vibrations is no proof that they do not exist.”
-The notion that “you can’t disprove it, therefore it’s true” is a hallmark of pseudoscience (in this context, I’m not referring to religion or other faith-based traditions).
-It’s much easier to prove a positive than to prove a negative.
+The notion that “you can’t disprove it, therefore it’s true” is a hallmark of pseudoscience (in this context, I’m not referring to religion or other faith traditions).
+It’s also much easier to prove a positive than to prove a negative.